thumblab/noop-local/README.md

 ## Example Commands
-Parse current directory for Noopfiles and display summay info `noop info`
+#### Analyze current project directory and display summary information
+`noop info`

+#### Initialize a new project
+`noop init`

+Auto-detect what we can from the repo and then interact with user to provide additional detail.

-Create new a component
+#### Create new a component
-`noop create component --type service --template nodejs --name ProductSite`
+`noop add component --type service --template nodejs --name ProductSite`

+Parameters
+- name? (do components have names?)
+- type (service, function, persistent?, static)
+- template

-Create a new resource for the current component
+#### Create a new resource for the current component
-`noop create resource --type mysql --name products`
+`noop add resource --type mysql --name products`

+Parameters
+- name
+- type (mysql, dynamodb, s3)

-Run the app in local development mode
+#### Run the app in local development mode
 `noop run`

-Run in local development mode, auto refresh on code change `noop watch`
+#### Run in local development mode, auto refresh on code change
+`noop watch`